 This post covers the #CFS44 side event “The potential of migration for Food Security and Nutrition”

 Blogpost by Alethea Kordor Lyngdoh, #CFS44 Social Reporter – alethea.nesfas(at)gmail.com

 This post is part of the live coverage during the 44th Session of the Committee on World Food Security, a social media project supported by GFAR.
 This post is written by one of our social reporters, and represents the author’s views only.

-Originally published: Committee on World Food Security CFS44 "Give a girl the ...read more
+Originally published: Committee on World Food Security CFS44 "Indigenous people believe that ...read more